geelweb/django-editos/README.rst

 **text_theme**

 Required.
 A theme to apply to the item in the template rendering.
-Can be "light" or "dark".
+Can be "light" or "dark". text_theme field use EDITOS_THEMES_ and EDITOS_DEFAULT_THEME_ settings.

 Template tags
 =============